What are scales?

 Ever wondered what scales are and why they are such an important component of guitar theory?
 In the following article, we’re going to answer some of the most common questions around the topic of guitar scales including:

 - The different types of scales

-- Scale patterns and how to read scale diagrams
+- How to read scale charts and diagrams

 - Which scales guitarists should learn

 This article is the second of a series on guitar theory.
 If you haven’t read the first article on ‘how to learn all notes on guitar’, while not strictly necessary, may help clarify some of the information below.

 So what are scales exactly?